hfossli/FlyingKiwi/README.md

 ## Architecture

-This is a wrapper around Kiwi.
+This is a wrapper around Kiwi with as similar API as possible.
+It should really be a drop in replacement.
 The Kiwi solver and internals is not visible though the FlyingKiwi namespace.

 ## Features